davekobrenski/kassa-flutes/toneholes-tradition/intro.md

 social rules and habits
 why ancient wisdom matters in the modern world

 "celebrate the wonders of the human legacy"

-and that played into the formation and growth of the subconscious mind.

-Music — and in particular, the flute — have long been a part of the human psyche.
-We know now, from radiocarbon dating of artifacts like the flute found in the Hohle Fels cave, that the flute itself is likely the oldest type of musical instrument created by humans — and that humans were making music  with it much earlier in history than previously thought.

-Being such a venerable

-The sound of the flute is as fundamental and elegant as wind moving through reeds, but that its voice comes from the breath of the player, invoking it to resonate with sound, gives it a certain power.
-It's quite magical, when you think about it: the flautist conjuring into song the vital element of air.
-For the ancient flutemaker, though, to be endowed with the skill to manipulate the elements of bone, wood, and air into a device capable of such magic: to the ancients, this must have been significant.

-It would be difficult, then, to understand human nature without attempting to understand the role that music played in the lives of our early ancestors.

-elegant invoke  summon conjur

-dynamic
-venerable

-We know now, from radiocarbon dating of artifacts like the flute found in the Hohle Fels cave, that the flute itself is likely the oldest type of musical instrument created by humans, and that humans were making music much earlier in history than previously thought.
-It would be difficult, then, to understand human nature without attempting to understand the role that music played in the lives of our early ancestors.

-fundamental concepts for understanding human nature

-During my travels in remote parts of West Africa, where I researched a little-known type of native flute referred to by the locals as _tambin_  — the traditional flute of the Fulani people —

-Radiocarbon dating of artifacts like the flute found in the Hohle Fels cave provides us with significant new insight into our collective past — important for piecing together the chronology of our common story, the tale of how we came to be.

-What intrigues me most, though, about the discovery of this instrument is what it tells us about the minds of our ancestors, and their ability to express themselves creatively — both symbolically through art, and through the powerful act of communal music making.
-Along with other objects that have been uncovered from the same time period — exquisitely sculpted figurines, engraved drawings, and figurative cave paintings, to name a few — the Hohle Fels flute illustrates that the minds of the ancients were indeed capable of a high level of thought and expression.
-But it also inspires questions about the kinds of things that were important to early modern humans on a fundamental level: at what point in our human history did art and music become an integral part of our lives?

-What need or yearning inspired its creation, and what thought process went into its construction?
-What technical knowledge did the ancient flutemaker possess, and through what methodology of observation and trial were those skills acquired?

-As for the instrument's musical capabilities, specific measurements of the flute — its length, column diameter, and toneholes — can yield a good approximation of the tonal scale that it would produce, but we can only wonder about the actual music that was played on it.
-For what melodies was it intended?
-What was the effect on the listener as its songs reverberated through the ancient concert chambers of hillside caves?
-While bone and rock can survive the ravages of time, a song leaves its footprint only on the minds of those who witness its performance.
-In many ways, this is the enigma of our past: science can only tell us so much about the moment in time represented by an artifact; the rest is left to our imagination.

-***

-Origins: bone survives, but what about tambin?
-Wood flutes.
-Wind blowing through vines?
-If they were creating flutes, one would think they had songs they also sung.

 Complexity of music: Lancine teaching himself to play music.
 "Allah gave it to me"